Steps for Study Abroad

 Step 4: Meet with the Financial Aid Office

-Take the cost sheet for your program to the CSA and inquire about how your financial aid will work for the semester abroad.
+Take the cost sheet for your program to the Financial Aid Office and inquire about how your financial aid will work for the semester abroad.
 You must do this BEFORE you apply for study abroad.
 Become familiar with the financial process of semester abroad found here.

 Step 5: Complete the Applications

 There are two application processes for you to complete: